efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/fullsimlight/index.md

 ## Examples

-During the installation a default macro file <macro.g4> will be installed in your <install-path>/share/FullSimLight directory.
+During the installation a default macro file *&lt macro.g4 &gt* will be installed in your *&lt install-path &gt/share/FullSimLight* directory.

-To execute the application using the <macro.g4> macro file, with the default FTFP_BERT Physics List, not in performance mode and building the detector from <mygeometry.gdml> file:
+To execute the application using the &lt macro.g4 &gt macro file, with the default FTFP_BERT Physics List, not in performance mode and building the detector from &lt mygeometry.gdml &gt file:
 ``` bash
 ./fullSimLight -m ../share/FullSimLight/macro.g4 -g mygeometry.gdml
 ```
-To execute the application using the <macro.g4> macro file and building the detector with a geometry described in one of the [GeoModelPlugins repo](https://gitlab.cern.ch/atlas/GeoModelPlugins), i.e.  *HGTDPlugin* :
+To execute the application using the &lt macro.g4 &gt macro file and building the detector with a geometry described in one of the [GeoModelPlugins repo](https://gitlab.cern.ch/atlas/GeoModelPlugins), i.e.  *HGTDPlugin* :
 ``` bash
 ./fullSimLight -m ../share/FullSimLight/macro.g4  -g libHGTDPlugin.1.0.0.dylib
 ```
-To execute the application using the <macro.g4> macro file, with the customized ATLAS FTFP_BERT_ATL Physics List, in performance mode and building the detector from the geometry-ATLAS-R2-2016-01-00-01_wSPECIALSHAPE.db file :
+To execute the application using the &lt macro.g4 &gt macro file, with the customized ATLAS FTFP_BERT_ATL Physics List, in performance mode and building the detector from the geometry-ATLAS-R2-2016-01-00-01_wSPECIALSHAPE.db file :

 ``` bash
 ./fullSimLight -m ../share/FullSimLight/macro.g4 -f FTFP_BERT_ATL -p -g geometry-ATLAS-R2-2016-01-00-01_wSPECIALSHAPE.db